 - Wait until the pan is sizzling hot and add the sirloin steak in.
 Let it cook on the first side for 2 minutes.

-- Remove the beef from heat.
+- Remove the steak from the heat.

 - Slice the sirloin into thin slices.

 - Assemble the beef on a dish together with the remaining ingredients: avocado, green apple, arugula, feta cheese, red onion, and romaine lettuce.
+As the salad will be tossed, there’s no need to put in any particular order

 - Drizzle the dressing all over the salad.
 Toss to coat.